-17 The academy will operate a waiting list (sometimes called a reserve list) until 31 December each year for all unsuccessful applicants for each year group in which the academy provides education.
-A child's position on a waiting list will be determined solely in accordance with the oversubscription criteria set out for the relevant year group above.

-18 The waiting list for the normal intake to the Reception Year at the start of the school year is managed by Lincolnshire local authority's School Admissions Team from 16 April until the end of August each year.
+- The academy will operate a waiting list (sometimes called a reserve list) until 31 December each year for all unsuccessful applicants for each year group in which the academy provides education.
+A child's position on a waiting list will be determined solely in accordance with the oversubscription criteria set out for the relevant year group above. - The waiting list for the normal intake to the Reception Year at the start of the school year is managed by Lincolnshire local authority's School Admissions Team from 16 April until the end of August each year.
 If we refuse a place at the academy during this period, your child is automatically placed on the waiting list, unless your child has been offered a place in a higher preference school.
-After the beginning of September each year the waiting list is managed by the academy.

-19 Where places become available the academy will allocate places to children on the waiting list in the order determined by the oversubscription criteria, irrespective of the time they have been on the waiting list.
+After the beginning of September each year the waiting list is managed by the academy. - Where places become available the academy will allocate places to children on the waiting list in the order determined by the oversubscription criteria, irrespective of the time they have been on the waiting list.
 Children can move up or down the waiting list because the list will be reordered in accordance with the oversubscription criteria every time there is a new applicant, an applicant's details change or an applicant leaves the waiting list.
 You will need to inform the academy of your new address and any other new contact details if you move house while on the waiting list.

-20 Once the waiting list has closed in each year group on 31 December, you will need to reapply if you wish your child to join the academy at a subsequent point.
+Once the waiting list has closed in each year group on 31 December, you will need to reapply if you wish your child to join the academy at a subsequent point.

 You have the right to appeal to an Independent Appeal Panel if your child is refused a place at the academy in any year group.
 Parents and carers will be informed of the reason why admission was refused.
 The appeal panel is set up under the School Admission Appeals Code.
+The decision of the independent panel is binding on all parties.
 Appeals related to pre-school admissions are heard by a panel set up by the academy's local governing body.
 Details of how to make an appeal will be provided when a parent is informed of a decision to refuse their child a place.

 The academy and Trust will participate fully in the Lincolnshire local authority's Fair Access Protocol, which makes sure that unplaced children, especially the most vulnerable children, are offered a place at a suitable school as quickly as possible.
-Children allocated a place under the Fair Access Protocol take precedence over those on a waiting list.
+This can involve admitting children to schools or year groups that are already full.
+Children allocated a place under the Fair Access Protocol take precedence over those on a waiting list or awaiting the outcome of an appeal.